MicrosoftDocs/OfficeDocs-O365ITPro/yammer/configure-your-yammer-network/native-mode.md

 #### End user experience

-The following is the expected behavior if a user performs these tasks during migration:
+The following is the expected behavior if a user performs these tasks while the Tool is running:

 |Tasks|Office 365 Yammer Groups|Unconnected Yammer Groups|Private Messages|
 |-----|------------------------|-------------------------|----------------|